CrowdStrike/terraform-aws-cloud-registration/modules/realtime-visibility/README.md

 ## Introduction

-Falcon Cloud Security performs behavior assessments to identify indicators of attack (IOA) and cloud assets in real time.
-IOAs are patterns of suspicious behavior that suggest an attack might be underway.

-This terraform module deploys the global resources in an AWS cloud environment.
-To enable Real-time visibility and detection feature you need to also deploy [realtime-visibility-rules](../realtime-visibility-rules/README.md) module in each region you want to monitor.
+This Terraform module deploys AWS resources required for CrowdStrike's Real-time Visibility and Detection feature, which identifies indicators of attack (IOAs) and monitors cloud asset behavior in real-time.
+Note: This module must be deployed separately in each AWS region you wish to monitor, as it manages region-specific resources.

 ## Providers